scretcsj/food_allergy_sidekick_TESTENV/README.md

 - [x] Moved sample recipes over to this project for additional testing.
 - [x] Search feature built into sample .db as well.
+- [x] Click to see alternative milestone working
+- [x] Images are not explicited called based on recipe unique ID

 > 10/25/24